Updated 3/9/21: What you need on your Disney packing list during COVID-19:

-However, if you are going – whether you’re local and just going for a day or coming from out of state for a longer trip – there are some things you’ll want to bring with you that you might not normally pack.
-I’m not going to go over typical recommended packing items because that info is plenty of other places, including this list here.
-But I did want to share some ideas of pack for Disney during coronavirus so you stay extra safe!
+Whether you’re local to Disney World and just going for a day or coming from out of state for a longer trip – there are some things you’ll want to bring with you this year that you might not normally pack.
+I’m not going to go over typical recommended Disney packing list items because that info is plenty of other places, including this list here.
+But I did want to share some ideas for a Disney packing list during COVID-19 so you stay extra safe!

 If you feel comfortable traveling to Disney, great!
 Just make sure you take whatever precautions you can to keep everyone safe.
 In order to best keep yourself and your family healthy, here are some things you’ll want to pack this time around.